“If children were brought into the world by an act of pure reason alone, would the human race continue to exist ?”1

 Therefore, it is impermissible to bring children into existence.

 The first premise seems quite plausible.
-For instance, if someone forced another person to play Russian roulette without a compelling reason (i.e., avoiding harm of similar or greater magnitude), this action would clearly be immoral.
+For instance, if someone forced another person to play Russian roulette without a compelling reason (i.e., avoiding harm of similar or greater magnitude), or if someone were to drive in a highly populated area while being very drunk.
+Those actions would clearly be immoral.
 This is essentially what the first premise asserts.

 This argument, inspired by the work of Hereth and Ferrucci, has been modified slightly for clarity and strength: